acciente/oacc-core/README.md

 ## Supported Environments
-RSF persists all security relationships in database tables and currently supports the following databases:
+REACC persists all security relationships in database tables and currently supports the following databases:

 - IBM DB2 10.5
 - Microsoft SQL Server 12.0 (2014)
 - Oracle 11g R2
 - PostgreSQL 9.3

-RSF is compatible with Java&#8482; SE 7 (Java&#8482; version 1.7.0), or higher.
+REACC is compatible with Java&#8482; SE 7 (Java&#8482; version 1.7.0), or higher.

 ## License
-RSF is open source software released under the commercial friendly [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+REACC is open source software released under the commercial friendly [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ## Documentation
-You can find more information about RSF, including the latest Javadocs, releases, and tutorials on the project website:
+You can find more information about REACC, including the latest Javadocs, releases, and tutorials on the project website:
 [resourcesecurityframework.org](http://resourcesecurityframework.org).

 ## About Acciente